 - 1 TBS water to thin

-- Preheat oven to 375F and grease a large rimmed baking sheet with oil, or line with silicone mat.
+- Preheat oven to 375ºF and grease a large rimmed baking sheet with oil, or line with silicone mat.

-- In a small bowl combine maple syrup, olive oil, and balsamic vinegar.
+- In a small bowl combine olive oil, balsamic vinegar, maple syrup and salt.
 Whisk together and set aside.

 - Prepare squash by peeling and scooping out seeds, cut into cubes.
 Place on baking sheet.